Data Leaks: Causes and Prevention

 Hello!

-Data leaks are a serious threat to businesses and individuals.
-When confidential or private information is unintentionally released or stolen, a data leak can occur.
-This can include everything from customer data to trade secrets, financial information, and intellectual property.
+Data leaks pose a serious threat to businesses and individuals alike.
+When confidential or private information is unintentionally released or stolen, it can expose everything from customer records and trade secrets to financial data and intellectual property.

 Human Error